-Cutting steaks from a big piece of meat like a strip loin or a boneless rib roast allows you to make steaks just the right thickness.
-Cook some of the steaks now and freeze the remaining ones for another day.
-Here’s how: The key to freezing a steak properly is to prevent air from touching the surface of the meat.
-Wrap each steak individually with plastic wrap, not butcher paper or aluminium foil, and seal it as tightly as possible.
-Place the wrapped steaks in a resealable freezer bag and place them in your freezer.
-Steaks packaged this way will keep very well for about 3 months.
-Label them so that you don’t forget when to barbecue them!
+Cutting steaks from a big piece of meat like a porterhouse or boneless beef rib roast allows you to make steaks that are just the right thickness.
+Grill some of the steaks now and freeze the rest for another day.
+Here’s how: The key to properly freezing a steak is to prevent air from touching the surface of the meat.
+Wrap each steak individually in cling film (not in butcher’s paper or aluminium foil) and seal it as tightly as possible.
+Place the wrapped steaks in a resealable freezer bag and set the freezer temperature as close as possible to -18°C. The colder, the better.
+Steaks that have been packaged in this way will keep very well for about 3 months.
+Label them so that you don’t forget when to grill them!